 The pancreas has two main jobs in the body:

-- To produce juices that help digest (break down) food.
+- To make juices that help digest (break down) food.

-- To produce hormones, such as insulin and glucagon, that help control blood sugar levels.
+- To make hormones, such as insulin and glucagon, that help control blood sugar levels.
 Both of these hormones help the body use and store the energy it gets from food.

-The digestive juices are produced by exocrine pancreas cells and the hormones are produced by endocrine pancreas cells.
+The digestive juices are made by exocrine pancreas cells and the hormones are made by endocrine pancreas cells.
 About 95% of pancreatic cancers begin in exocrine cells.

 - Jaundice (yellowing of the skin and whites of the eyes).